MyersResearchGroup/Shai-et-al-Supporting-Information/README.md

 # Investigating-And-Modeling-the-Factors-that-Effects-the-Performance-of-Genetic-Circuits
-This repository contains the data-files and scripts necessary to reproduce the results of the "Investigating And Modeling the Factors that Effects the Performance of Genetic Circuits" journal article.
+This repository contains the sequence, data, modeling, and scripts necessary to reproduce the results of the "Investigating And Modeling the Factors that Effects the Performance of Genetic Circuits" journal article.

-## experimental_results
+## experimental_results folder

 Folder containing the fluorescence results on which the parameterization algorithms will draw upon.

-- `shai timer_20210811_123450_ON AraC 2 plasmids.xlsx`

-  Contains the characterization fluorescence results for the AraC gate when adding inducer.

-- `shai timer_20210812_090202 OFF AraC 2 plasmidsd.xlsx`

-  Contains the characterization fluorescence results for the AraC gate when removing inducer.

-- `Timer (Modified)_20210808_125346 ON LuxR 2 plasmids.xlsx`

-  Contains the characterization fluorescence results for the LuxR gate when adding inducer.

-- `Timer (Modified)_20210809_090959 OFF LuxR 2 plasmids.xlsx`

-  Contains the characterization fluorescence results for the LuxR gate when removing inducer.

-- `Timer (Modified)_20210808_125346 ON LuxR 2 plasmids - Cropped.xlsx`

-  Contains the characterization fluorescence results for the LuxR gate when adding inducer, but the fluorescence graphs have been moved to origin for each different induction time.

-## Free parameters
+## plasmid_maps folder

-Folder containing the scripts to determine the paper's model parameter values, without fixing any parameter values
+Folder containing the plasmid maps used in the paper.
+This are .dna files generated using XXX and YYY.

-## Fixed parameters
+## scripts folder

-Folder containing the scripts to determine the paper's model parameter values, fixing all the parameter values except for $/Tau_{ON}^Y$
+Folder containing all the scripts used to analyze the data and generate the graphs published in the paper.
+This folder uses the experimental data stored in the experimental_results folder.